Welcome TO Ravenna Conservation Club

 While the competitive trap league and walleye rearing operations are no longer active, the club annually maintains many activities to promote and enhance the outdoor experience in the local area.

-Among these are planting brook trout in a local trout stream, rearing and releasing pheasants into surrounding areas, highwaycleanup, providing MUCC Tracks magazines and 500 pine trees for children in the local school districts, and the Hunter Safety program which is among the largest of it's kind in the state.
-There are also non-competetive archery, trap, and muzzleloader shoots held during the summer that are open to the public.
-Other activities that the club hosts include the Michigan Trapper Association's Annual Fur Sale each January, buck pole, pancake breakfasts during January, February, and March, and our annual Wildlife Banquet.
+Among these are planting trout in a local trout stream, highway cleanup, providing MUCC Tracks magazines and 500 pine trees for children in the local school districts, and one of the state's largest Hunter Safety programs.
+There are also non-competitive archery, trap, and muzzleloader shoots held during the summer that are open to the public.
+Other activities that the club hosts include the Easter Egg hunt, buckpole, and our annual Wildlife Banquet.

 We also sponsor scholarships for children of members for MUCC summer camp.